Kukan: Title etymology

+Together, the Chinese characters Kǔgàn (苦干) translates to "hard work" or "bitter struggle".
+As per the original subtitle, "Unconquerable China", people willing to endure a bitter struggle.

 Production background

 Scott, a St. Louis native and foreign correspondent for London's Daily Telegraph, took a handheld 16mm camera and color film to war-torn China, where he traveled from Hong Kong to the wartime capital Chongqing, and then along the Burma Road to Lanzhou.
 From there, he ventured to Tibet, then back to Chongqing.
 Throughout the film, Scott narrated his journey and detailed various ethnic groups that make up the Chinese population, including the Miao people from the mountains of Guizhou, the Muslim population of Lanzhou, the Buddhist population in Tibet, the nomads from the Gobi Desert and the Han and Manchu populations.

 The final 20 minutes of Kukan consists of an aerial attack by Japanese bombers against the defenseless city of Chongqing from August 19–20, 1940.
 The bombing took up the film's final 20 minutes and showed some of the 200 tons of bombs dropped on the city.
 Scott captured his footage from a vantage point on the roof of the U.S. Embassy, which was near the center of the attack.
 Bosley Crowther, reviewing the film for The New York Times, called the sequence "one of the most awesome bits of motion picture yet seen in this day of frightful news events...somehow this wanton violence appears even more horrible than the scenes we have witnessed of London's destruction."